Costs Involved with Raising a Litter!

 Cost of a breeding Dog:

 Most breeders will find breeding dogs from breeders that already do health testing on their adults, due to this the cost of a breeding dog is more expensive.
 A breeder will pay for the puppy price plus a breeding fee.
 This ranges quite a lot in price.
-I have seen puppies from health tested parents with breeding rights range from $3000 to $15000.
+I have seen puppies from health tested parents with full registration for shows range from $3000 to $15000.

 Cost of Feeding per year: